FAQ

 • the migration of running process instances.

-These functions will be gradually integrated into the platform by the end of 2025.
+These features will be gradually integrated into the platform by the end of 2025.
 In addition, performance will be continuously optimized and the modular structure strengthened - particularly with regard to future integrations with cloud-native architectures and alternative execution models (e.g. Azure Durable Functions).

 What does the new CIB seven user interface offer?